anandku06/ReactJs_Leveling/notes.md

     requires npm to install its package and can be used then
 - after installing, just search for the desired icons and import it and use its pre-defined component in your project

+## Handling Events in React
+- using the pre-defined events in react, we can handle any event, without using that '.addEventListener()' method
+- examples: onClick={}, onCopy={}, etc. , that also takes the callbackfn and invokes when event is triggerred

 ## State
 - a way to store and manage data that can change over time and affects how the component renders.
 - define state using the *useState Hook*, which allows you to set an initial value and provides a way to update that state